jhogan/core/STYLE.md

     int_number = int(strnumber.replace('-', ''))

 Here, we have the original phone number as a string and an integer.
-In this situation, we want to maintain both version, perhaps the string version wil be reported to the user later on for some reason and the integer will be saved to the database.
+In this situation, we want to maintain both versions, perhaps the string version wil be reported to the user later on for some reason and the integer will be saved to the database.